Aliases for AKT3 Gene

 GeneCards Summary for AKT3 Gene

 AKT3 (V-Akt Murine Thymoma Viral Oncogene Homolog 3) is a Protein Coding gene.
-Diseases associated with AKT3 include hemimegalencephaly and megalencephaly-polymicrogyria-polydactyly-hydrocephalus syndrome 2.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
+Diseases associated with AKT3 include megalencephaly-polymicrogyria-polydactyly-hydrocephalus syndrome 2 and megalencephaly - polymicrogyria - postaxial polydactyly - hydrocephalus.
+Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is AKT1.

 UniProtKB/Swiss-Prot for AKT3 Gene